bjesfer/mastering-the-code-multiverse/LAB_ACTIVITY.md

 - A `Global Guestbook` folder with a comprehensive `README.md`
 - A `Global Guestbook/profiles/` folder for student participant HTML pages
 - Ready for GitHub Project Board (Kanban) with columns: "To Do", "In Progress", "Review", "Done"
-- Ready for 5 Issues to be created, one for each student participant (e.g., "Create profile page for [Participant Name]")
+- Ready for Issues to be created, one for each student participant (e.g., "Create profile page for [Participant Name]")

 **Instructor Action Before Lab:**

 1. ✅ Repository structure is ready (Global Guestbook folder exists)
 2. Create a GitHub Project Board with columns: "To Do", "In Progress", "Review", "Done"
-3. Create 5 Issues, one for each student participant with title: "Create profile page for [Participant Name]"
+3. Create Issue, one for each student participant with title: "Create profile page for [Participant Name]"
 4. Add labels to issues: "profile", "good first issue"

 **Team Formation:** Students are divided into teams of 5.